s-utkarsh/s-utkarsh.github.io/k_lattice.md

 - <b>Automate the process !!</b>

 6. The automation: obviously we use a script to do this, so here we go:
-- First way: in 'C',make a file called fc3run and in that copy the following:<br>
+- If you're working on a workstation (single node) make a file called fcrun, copy the following content and then chmod +X fcrun:<br>
 ```
     #! /bin/csh -f
     #